jsoverson/shift-interpreter/readme.md

 #### .runToFirstError(node?)

 Like .run(), but swallows the error so you don't need to litter try/catches around implementing code.
-Useful when you find unsupported cases but enough runs to cover your needs.
+Useful when you find unsupported cases but enough of the program runs to cover your needs.

 #### .getRuntimeValue(identifierNode)